ilenaGkova/blank-app/README.txt

                     + db from mongo_connection.py

                         + client from mongo_connection.py

                             + init_connection() from mongo_connection.py

+                                + Database_Connection from st.secrets

                 + Recommendation from mongo_connection.py

                     + db from mongo_connection.py

                         + client from mongo_connection.py

                             + init_connection() from mongo_connection.py

+                                + Database_Connection from st.secrets

                 + get_status() from check_and_balance.py